Palliative care

 Managing symptoms

 One of the main aims of having palliative treatment is the relief of symptoms.
-These symptoms can impact your quality of life and be distressing for your family.
-While it may not be possible to alleviate all symptoms, there are ways you can manage symptoms and feel more comfortable.
+While it may not be possible to lesson all symptoms, there are ways you can manage symptoms and feel more comfortable.

 It may take time to find the most effective treatment – let your palliative care team know if a treatment is not working, as they may be able to offer an alternative.